benschac/data-structures-algorithms/trees/README.md

   inOrderTraverseNode(root, cb);
 }
 ```
   1. Recursively search through the tree by smallest key first.
-If a value is null then you've hit your basecase.
+If a value is null then you've hit your base-case.

   2. `inOrderTraverseNode` takes a callback function `cb` to apply an action on the node.
 We can write a helper function and pass it into `inOrderTraverse`.